code-dot-org/maze/README.md

 ### Publishing a new version

-1. In /maze: yarn login with an authorized npm account.
-If necessary, create one under your own email, login with dev account and add your new account to the org.
-After yarn login, you may need to also authorize your machine with npm adduser (follow the propmt given).
+1. In /maze: npm login with an authorized npm account.
+If necessary, create one under your own email, login with our shared dev account and add your new account to the org.
+After logging in, you may need to authorize your machine (follow the prompt given).

+    npm login
+    npm adduser (if necessary)

 2. In /maze:

     git checkout main
+    git pull

 3. Verify yarn build and yarn test run as expected.

-4. Update the version:
+4. Update the version (which also publishes to npm):

     npm version [major|minor|patch|premajor|preminor|prepatch].

-5. Publish the new version:

-    npm publish

-6. Verify there is a new commit on main with the updated version number.
+5. Verify there is a new commit on /maze/main with the updated version number.

-7. in @code-dot-org/:
+6. in @code-dot-org/:

     git checkout -b [maze-updates-we-are-incorporating]
     cd apps
     yarn add @code-dot-org/maze@my.new.version (ex: yarn add @code-dot-org/maze@2.7.0)

-8. Verify yarn.lock and package.json have been updated.
+7. Verify yarn.lock and package.json have been updated.

-9. Commit and push changes, and open and merge a PR.
+8. Commit and push changes, and open and merge a PR.